 Prop bets associated with the Super Bowl have become one of the biggest sources of revenue for both online and offline sportsbooks.
 Football props have surged in popularity and are predicted to comprise up to 60% of legal Super Bowl betting action at some sportsbook destinations.
 So how much money is wagered on the Super Bowl every year.
-The American Gaming Association estimates that Americans will bet $4.2 billion on Super Bowl 52.
-Of that amount, 97% of it will be wagered at offshore sportsbooks through online access and mobile apps.
+The American Gaming Association estimates that Americans will bet $4.6 billion on Super Bowl 53.
+Of that amount, 97% is predicted to be wagered at offshore sportsbooks through online access and mobile apps.
 One of the commemorating elements of this milestone Super Bowl will be that US fans will place a record amount of bets on the game.

 It is also expected that a significant portion of those bets will be prop bets.
 These bets have become increasingly popular among fans, and have captivated a large number of individuals who typically don’t even bet on sports.
 Props are considered fun and interesting and are available through the mobile applications of premium sportsbooks that accept US players.
 These sportsbooks are easily accessible from every state that allows Super Bowl betting.
-These proposition bets vary from sportsbook to sportsbook, but are plentiful to say the least.
-In fact, a popular brick and mortar sportsbook in the UK is offering 800 prop bets on the Super Bowl.
-To get a little insight into how you will bet, take a look at our Super Bowl LII Preview.
+These proposition bets vary from sportsbook to sportsbook but are plentiful, to say the least.
+In fact, a popular brick and mortar sportsbook in the UK offered over 800 prop bets on the Super Bowl last year.
+To get a little insight into how you will bet, take a look at our Super Bowl LIII Preview.

 Will the Team that Chooses Heads or Tails in the Coin Toss be Correct?

 Under 21 (EVEN)u

 Total Team Points – Philadelphia Eagles – First Half

 Over -1H +10 ½ (-125)

 Over 27 (-135)o

 Total Team Points – New England Patriots – First Half